adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ------------

 In this exercise, we analyzed a dataset on green buildings to build the best predictive pricing model.
 We started with cleaning the data.
-First we detected all the null values that were missing and deleted them.
-As we are running a lasso regression, in order to comply with the limits of computation, we scaled down 'size' variable from 'square footage' to '(square footage)/1000'.
+First, we detected all the null values that were missing and deleted them.
+As we are running a lasso regression, in order to comply with the limits of computation, we scaled down ‘size’ variable from ‘square footage’ to ‘(square footage)/1000’.

-Next, we built a base model and used step-wise selection.
-From the insights we gathered while cleaning up the data, we decided to delete the variable 'CS\_PropertyID' as it was just a unique identity number and contributed nothing to our model.
-We also deleted another variable 'total\_dd\_07' due to the nature of its collinearity with the variables 'cd\_total\_07' and 'hd\_total07'(total\_dd\_07 = cd\_total\_07 + hd\_total07).
-Lastly, we also deleted the variable 'cluster' from our model because it was recognized as a numerical variable though it was a categorical one.
+Next, we built a base model and used stepwise selection.
+From the insights we gathered while cleaning up the data, we decided to delete the variable ‘CS\_PropertyID’ as it was just a unique identity number and contributed nothing to our model.
+We also deleted another variable ‘total\_dd\_07’ due to the nature of its collinearity with the variables ‘cd\_total\_07’ and ‘hd\_total07’(total\_dd\_07 = cd\_total\_07 + hd\_total07).
+Lastly, we also deleted the variable ‘cluster’ from our model because it was recognized as a numerical variable though it was a categorical one.
 And in order to reflect the effect of cluster on rent, we already have cluster.rent variable which shows the average rent by clusters.

-Finally, in order to check if a building is a green building, we used only 'green\_rating' as our dummy variable and didn't consider 'LEED' and 'EnergyStar' separately.
+Finally, in order to check if a building is a green building, we used only ‘green\_rating’ as our dummy variable and didn’t consider ‘LEED’ and ‘EnergyStar’ separately.

 To find the best predictive model possible for price, we built 5 different models and compared their performances.
 At the same time, we